moding-il/bizdoc.core/README.md

 }
 ```

-The above code declares an interface that matches the data model on the server-side, and a component implementing the FormComponent\<T\> interface.
+The above code declares an interface that matches the data model on the server-side, with the same Subject property.The interface is then placed in the component implementation of the FormComponent\<T\> interface.

-> The `@BizDoc` decorator _selector_ must match the `Template` attribute of the form model on the server code.
+> Note the the client-side model property names use camel casing, and subject maps to servder-side Subject.

-Access form data from the onBind function of the FormComponent&lt;T&gt; interface.
+Access form data from the onBind function.
+Store model in private property or assign it to FormGroup using patchValue() function.

-Open my-form.component.html to edit the template.
+Open my-form.component.html and replace the content of the file with the following:

 ```html
 <form [formGroup]="form" autocomplete="off">